How Much Does an African Safari Cost?

 • Visa Costs

 Rules and regulations vary by nationality and destination country, but all East African and many southern African countries charge for visas.
-Normally this is in the range of US$30-50 per person.
+Normally this is in the range of US$30 to US$50 per person.

 Check your flight schedule.
-If you arrive in the afternoon your tour may start the next day and so you might need accommodation before the tour start.
+If you arrive in the afternoon your tour may start the next day and so you might need accommodations before the tour starts.
 The same rule might also apply at the end of your safari if you have an early morning flight.

 • Vaccinations